Charities Act 2006

 Once a charity has a public collections certificate it will be able to apply to a local authority for a permit to hold collections at certain times in certain places in that local authority area.
 The local authority will assess the applications to ensure that collections do not clash and the public are not annoyed by excessive collection activity, known as collection fatigue.

-Please ensure that precautions have been made with regards to Covid -19 and your Risk assessments have been updated according to the Government guidlines and are adhered to.
+Please ensure that precautions have been made with regards to COVID -19 and your risk assessments have been updated according to government guidelines and are adhered to.

 Door to door collections